 In addition to the commit feed which displays every commit there is the changelog which gives a better overview of the more meaningful changes to the game that players may notice as the game is developed.
 These changes have the benefit of being more user-friendly to read and understand, too.

-Are you running an Experimental Rust server?
+Are you running a Rust server?
 Curious to see when the last push of new code was made to steam?
 This is your resource.
 It allows you to see when the last updates for each branch was made and track build ID’s (if you’re into that kind of thing).

-This is where you go each friday to view the wonderful devblog.
+This is where you go the first Thursday of each month to view the wonderful devblog and weekly community updates.
 Need I say more?